Holiday Survival Guide

 Whether you’re hosting or attending, games are the key to a good time

-Best board games and puzzles in 2022
+Best board games and puzzles in 2023

 That's why we need games.
 Whether you're hosting or simply a guest, they instantly shift the atmosphere of any gathering and get people involved in what's going on in front of them.
 They not only help pass the time, but they shoot down any awkward and unpleasant conversations and move the topic to the game at hand.
-Engaging your loved ones in some friendly competition will get the whole group's adrenaline pumping, bring in the laughter and keep any holiday blues at bay.
-Plus, without sounding too much like a cheesy Christmas TV special, they help make treasured memories with the old people and young kids we don't see enough of throughout the rest of the year.
+Engaging your loved ones in some friendly competition will get the whole group's adrenaline pumping, bring in the laughter and keep any tension or holiday blues at bay.
+Plus, without sounding too much like a cheesy TV special, they help make treasured memories with the old people and young kids we don't see enough of throughout the rest of the year.

 What game you choose is entirely up to you and your crew.
 There are modern takes on the classic, simple card games or even low-key puzzles.
 But we'd suggesting bringing your own to any gathering and having the bravery to challenge your group to a game.
+Some might hesitate at first, but everyone's always happy to have played once you get going.

 Advertisement